lisbravo/myMediapipe/README.md

-# myMediaPipe, an open source famework for device control using hand gestures
+# HandCommander, an open source famework for device control using hand gestures

 Based on google's mediapipe project